vikhyattandon/BenefitCalcPro/README.md

 ## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+This project provide the benefit department of the company a great tool to calculate the health, dental and vision benefit and generate report for financial processing.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -